 It is no big surprise that as you age your body changes.
 Yet, many people fail to adjust their workouts to meet the changing needs of their aging body.
 What worked for you when you were in your teens may not work when you are in your 20s – and definitely not when you are in your 30s or 40s.
+Even if you can’t handle your old highschool teen workout, staying in shape is important.
 Still, working out is important.
 Exercise helps to boost your mood, improve your sleep patterns, and give you more self-confidence – plus it is good for your brain by helping to ward off cognitive decline, memory loss, and dementia.

 Our handy guide will help you navigate many of the changes your body will go through as you age, and give you tips on how to adjust to them.
 Many of these steps are changes you can make today.
 Check out these tips for an age appropriate workout and take your workout to the next level.